oregami/oregami.org-public-website/_pages_en/links.md

 As the name suggests, the **Online Games Datenbank** (OGDB) is a Internet database with the sole purpose of collecting, archiving and publishing numerous information about computer and video games.

-This project was founded by the team of Blood-is-Red.de, a site dedicated to censorship in gaming.
+This project was founded by the team of Blood-is-Red.de, a site dedicated to censorship in gaming, and offers currently information about over 45,000 games.

 The database is aimed at German-speaking gaming enthusiasts and is designed to conveniently publish comprehensive information about game releases, their differences and traits, and censorship and youth protection in them.
 There is a powerful collection tracker included, too.